-Using EAI (Enterprise Application Integration) software Seiki is able to offer an intelligent interfacing solution that can optimise data exchanges between different software products.
-EAI serves to connect ERP/MRP/PPS/CAD-CAM systems or other databases and software to the Seiki Scheduler database, in order to automate the task of data entry.
-A number of optional and mandatory data sets are required to provide the interface between the SQL database of the Seiki Scheduler and other systems’ data sources, e.g. SQL database, Microsoft Access or CSV files.
+To achieve this, a number of mandatory and optional data sets are required to provide the interface between the SQL database of the Seiki Scheduler and other systems’ data sources, e.g. SQL database, Microsoft Access or CSV files.
+Download the product information sheet below for dull details.
 This data exchange may be configured to run either in a single direction or bi-directionally, depending on your requirements.

 As well as being able to run manually, the EAI can also be configured to run automatically via a user configurable schedule.
 This may be at a set time each day or after a specific interval.
-You also have the flexibility to split the interface configuration into a number of sections, each with their own schedule regimen.
-For example, Company information may be exchanged once a day but Works Order information can be exchanged more frequently, such as every four hours.
+You also have the flexibility to split the interface configuration into a number of sections, each with their own schedule regime.
+For example, you can split the data import to and data export from the Scheduler.

 Data Exchange Methods